noahsadat/LangX/README.md

 - Comparisons: `is greater than`, `is less than`, `is equal to`, `is not equal to`
 - Parentheses and operator precedence
 - Conditional statements: `If condition then statement`
 - Loops: `Repeat N times: ...
 End repeat.`, `While condition: ...
-End while.`
+End while.`, `For each item in list: ...
+End for.`
 - Functions: 0-5 parameters with return values
 - Function calls: `Call func with arg1, arg2, arg3`
 - String concatenation: `"Hello" + 42`, `100 + " percent"`